-The name "Red Stadium named after L. Trotskiy" was determined in accordance with revolutionary traditions of that time.
-The red color had been holding its positions in names of many constructions for many years in future.
-The name of L.Trotskiy (Trotskiy (Bronstein) Lev Davidovich - People's Commissar for military and naval forces of the USSR, since 1926 was excluded from the Political Bureau of the CC of AUCP(B) for party revisionism, and in the end of 1927 - excluded form CC, expelled from the USSR and murdered abroad) in the stadium name was taking place only in 1923.
+The name "Red Stadium named after L. Trotskiy" was chosen in accordance with revolutionary traditions of that time.
+The red color had been prevalent in the names of different buildings for many years in future.
+The name of L.Trotskiy (Trotskiy (Bronstein) Lev Davidovich - People's Commissar for military and naval forces of the USSR, who was excluded from the Political Bureau of the Central Committee of the All-Union Communist Party of the Bolsheviks for the party revisionism in 1926 and then expelled from the USSR and murdered abroad) was in the stadium’s name only in 1923.

 Shvetsov (3 newspapers "New Ukrainian word" Kyiv, 06.06.1942)

-"The opening of this beautiful and huge, almost for 60 000 people, stadium was planned by the Soviets on Sunday, June 22.
+"The opening of this beautiful and huge, for almost 60 000 people, stadium was planned by the Soviets on Sunday, June 22.
 1941.
 This date is remembered by every resident of the Soviet Union and certainly will stay in history of mankind...
 But, for obvious reasons, neither the match, nor the holiday took place and were postponed for uncertain time.
 And today, on July 12, after more than one year, the opening of Ukrainian stadium took place.
 A good sunny weather has contributed to the holiday and the opening ceremony gathered over 15 000 people, among of which were representatives of German and Allied armies...

 The opening of Ukrainian stadium in Kyiv ended up with interesting match between teams of sports associations "Rukh" and a team of German military base "D.V.".
 The match ended up with victory of Ukrainian team...R.D.
 (3 newpapers "New Ukrainian word", Kyiv, 15.07.1942)

-After the liberation of Kiev from fascist invaders on November 6, 1943, it was hard to recognize the stadium.
-It wasn't targeted by our troops or by Germans during the War.
+After the liberation of Kyiv from fascist invaders on November 6, 1943, it was hard to recognize the stadium.
+It wasn't specially targeted by our troops or by Germans during the War.
 Although the occasional hits took place.
 Besides, the stadium served as a "shelter" for troops of both sides.
-During the occupation the central pavilion served as a German garage.
-And, while retrieving, invaders took off the entrance gates and fence, doors and windows, destroyed water supply, lighting, radio broadcast etc. So the stadium required a reconstruction.
+The central pavilion served as a German garage during the occupation.
+And, while droping back, invaders took off the entrance gates and fence, doors and windows, destroyed water supply, lighting, radio broadcast etc. So the stadium required a reconstruction.
 This task was taken by the employees of the trust "Khreschatikbud" (later - "Kyivmiskbud-4").
 With the help of residents, almost half of the stadium was restored.
 On June 25, 1944 it was solemnly opened.
-It is symbolic that on that day, the match between "Dynamo" (Kyiv) and CBCA (Moscow) was played, the match that didn't take place on June 22, 1941.
-Unfortunately, the team form Kyiv had lost the match with a score 0:4.
+It was symbolic because that day the match between "Dynamo" (Kyiv) and CSKA (Moscow) was played, the match that had been canceled on June 22, 1941.
+Unfortunately, the team form Kyiv lost the match with a score 0:4.

-"Committee for physical culture and sport at the Council of People's Commissars of Ukrainian SSR: on Sunday, June 24, there will be held a great sports holiday dedicated to the opening of Republican stadium named after M.S.
+"Committee for physical culture and sports at the Council of People's Commissars of Ukrainian SSR: on Sunday, June 24, there will be held a great sports holiday dedicated to the opening of Republican stadium named after M.S.
 Khrushchov.